 –Black jeans/leggings/pants – we all had black pants of some sort on hand (yes, mine are pleather?!
 I got them at Walmart for $1 years ago and I always bust them out at Halloween)

 –Black shoes – again, we all had some on hand

 —Striped shirts – this was the hardest part, mostly cause I couldn’t find them in kids’ sizes – – so I bought all of them (except for Trevor’s) in the Women’s dept at walmart (I think they were $6 each?) and just took in the sides for the girls to make theirs smaller.
 For my oldest boy, I bought a women’s xl and cut it apart and sewed it into a shirt for him that wasn’t women’s cut (so more boxy like a boys shirt).
 Trevor was against wearing a women’s shirt (what?!), so luckily we found a super similar stripe on a sweater, I can’t remember where, I think GAP?
 It was on sale for maybe $20, but I splurged and got it.

 –Masks – this was the only thing I actually had to craft, and I kept it really simple.
-I just cut a mask shape out of felt and then sewed a piece of elastic to the felt that wraps all the wall around the back of the head.
+I just cut a mask shape out of black felt and then sewed a piece of elastic to the felt that wraps all the wall around the back of the head.
 You can’t see the elastic or the sewing part because it’s under the hat, so it doesn’t need to be fancy.
 I sewed them as we were walking out the door to the Halloween party!

 My youngest kiddos played the part of police officer well!
 I like how it added the perfect touch to our group costume.
 For his :

 –he had the blue pants and shirt (church clothes) and black shoes